ugeneunipro/docs/content/workflow-designer/manipulating-workflow/stopping-and-pausing-workflow.md

 weight: 800
 ---

 # Stopping and Pausing Workflow

-A workflow execution can be stopped, paused and run step by step.
-After you run workflow the following toolbar buttons appears:
+A workflow execution can be stopped, paused, and run step by step.
+After you run the workflow, the following toolbar buttons appear:

 ![](/images/65929971/65929972.jpg)

-With a help of these buttons you can:
+With the help of these buttons, you can:

-_Pause workflow_ - pause the runned workflow.
+_Pause workflow_ - Pause the running workflow.

-_Next step in workflow_ - do the next step in workflow.
+_Next step in workflow_ - Execute the next step in the workflow.

-_Process one message_ - do the first queue message step of the selected element in workflow.
-It is active if an element selected.
+_Process one message_ - Execute the first queue message step of the selected element in the workflow.
+It is active if an element is selected.

-_Stop workflow_ - cancel workflow process.
+_Stop workflow_ - Cancel the workflow process.